ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 {{batch-validation}}.)

-However, Aggregators are also required to implement several per-report checks that require retaining a number of data artificts.
+However, Aggregators are also required to implement several per-report checks that require retaining a number of data artifacts.
 For example, to detect replay attacks, it is necessary for each Aggregator to retain the set of report IDs of reports that have been aggregated for the task so far.
 Depending on the task lifetime and report upload rate, this can result in high storage costs.
 To